DSL-Lab/CPEN455HW-2023W2/README.md

 --en_wandb True \
 ```

-If you want to go into more detail about Pixelcnn++, you can find the original paper at the following link: https://arxiv.org/abs/1701.05517
+If you want to go into more details about Pixelcnn++, you can find the original paper at the following link: https://arxiv.org/abs/1701.05517

 And there are some repositories that implement the PixelCNN++ model.
 You can find them in the following link: